neurobin/rnm/README.md

 Options | Description
 ------- | -----------
 `-h`, `--help`       | Show help menu.
 `-i`,`-si`           | Starting index.
 `-ei`                | End index i.e index to stop renaming from.
-It is only for files
-                       inside a directory that is being recursively taken due to a depth value greater than 0, i.e it works on directory index.
+It is only for files inside a directory that is being recursively taken due to a depth value greater than 0, i.e it works on directory index.
 Note that directory index `/id/` will renew in each directory i.e in each directory rename will be performed from start index to end index.
 `-inc`               | Increment value (floating point decimal).
-The amount, index will be
-                       incremented or decremented in each iteration.
+The amount, index will be incremented or decremented in each iteration.
 Decremented index is available through name string rule| `/-i/`, `/-id/` etc..
 `-linc`              | The amount line count will be incremented or decremented in each iteration.
 This is always a positive integer.
 `-ifl`               | Index field length.
-Non occupied field will be
-                       filled with index field fillers (set with `-iff`). iff is set to the character `0` by default.
+Non occupied field will be filled with index field fillers (set with `-iff`). iff is set to the character `0` by default.

-`-iff`               | Not occupied field in index will be filled with a character
-                      which is set by this option.
+`-iff`               | Not occupied field in index will be filled with a character which is set by this option.
 `-ifp`               | Index is a floating point decimal value.
-This sets the precision
-                       i.e the number of digits that should be taken after the decimal point.
+This sets the precision.
+If it is less than the number of digits left to the decimal point then the indexes might be rendered in scientific format.
 `-ns`                | Name string.
 `-ns/f`              | Name string file.
-File containing name string (one per line).
-                       `-nsf /hist/` i.e a value passed `/hist/` as Name string file, will try to take the file from history.
+File containing name string (one per line). `-nsf /hist/` i.e a value passed `/hist/` as Name string file, will try to take the file from history.
 `-ns/fn`             | Name String file.
-This takes a null terminated *Name String* file, i.e
-                 filenames are terminated by null character (`\0`) instead of new line (`\n`).
+This takes a null terminated *Name String* file, i.e filenames are terminated by null character (`\0`) instead of new line (`\n`).
 `-l`, `-sl`          | Start Line number in name string file.

-`-lv`, `-slv`        | Same as `-l` or `-sl`, except line number will be decremented in each
+`-lv`, `-slv`        | Same as `-l` or `-sl`, except line number will be decremented in each iteration.
-                       iteration.

 `-el`                | End line number.
 Line number to stop renaming from.
 `-elv`               | Same as `-el`, except line number will be decremented in each iteration.
 `-ss`                | Search string.
 String that will be used to search for files with matching names.
 This is generally a regex  if not passed with `-ssf` option.
 `-ss/f`              | Search string file.
 A file containing search string per line.
 `-ssf`               | Fixed search string (not treated as regex).
 `-ssf/f`             | Search string file.
 Contains fixed search string per line.
 `-rs`                | Replace string.
 A string in the form `/search_string/replace_string/modifier`.
 See **Replace String** in <a href="#technical-terms">Terminology</a> for details.
 `-rs/f`              | Replace string file.
 A file containing replace string per line.
 `-re`                | regex mode.
-Available regex modes are POSIX compliant basic & extended regex,
-                       regex used by grep, awk, egrep and the default regex is ECMAScript regex.
-                       For example, to have a grep like regex, pass the option `-re grep`, to use POSIX compliant extended regex, pass `-re extended`
+Available regex modes are POSIX compliant basic & extended regex, regex used by grep, awk, egrep and the default regex is ECMAScript regex.
+For example, to have a grep like regex, pass the option `-re grep`, to use POSIX compliant extended regex, pass `-re extended`.

-`-rel`                | If this is passed as argument, regex will follow Locale. that is regex like
-                      [a-z] will have their meaning according to the system locale.
+`-rel`                | If this is passed as argument, regex will follow Locale. that is regex like [a-z] will have their meaning according to the system locale.

-`-dp`                | Depth of folder. -1(any negative number) means unlimited depth i.e all files and subdirectories
-                       will be included.
+`-dp`                | Depth of folder. -1(any negative number) means unlimited depth i.e all files and subdirectories will be included.
 Other values may be 0 1 2 3 etc...
 Default depth is `0`, i.e directory contents will be ignored.
 `-fo`                | File only mode.
 Only files are renamed (not directory).
-                       Goes to subdirectory/s if depth (`-dp`) is set to `1` or greater.
-                       Default depth is set to 0.
+Goes to subdirectory/s if depth (`-dp`) is set to `1` or greater. depth is set to 0.
 `-do`                | Apply rename on directory only.

-`-ed`                | Apply rename on files only, exclude any and all directory and their
+`-ed`                | Apply rename on files only, exclude any and all directory and their contents.
-                       contents.
 This option is equivalent to file only mode with a zero (`0`) depth value.
 `-cd`                | Count directory in reserved index, regardless of other options.
 Reserves indexes for directories even if it is File Only mode.
 `-cf`                | Count file in reserved index, regardless of other options.
 Reserves indexes for files even if it is Directory Only mode.
 `-s`                 | Sort files in natural order (Human perceivable order).
 This option can be modified to use other sorting methods.
 For example: `-s/g` or `--sort/g` will sort the file in general (alphabetical) order.
 Other options are `-s/n` (Natural sort), `-s/none` (No sort).
 `-y`                 | Confirm Yes to all.
 `-fl`                | Follow symbolic link.
 `-u`                 | Undo renaming
 `--force`, `-f`      | Force rename.
 Enables renaming some restricted files except `/` and the program itself.
 `-v`                 | Version info.
 `-q`                 | Quiet operation.
 `--`                 | If this option is passed, anything and everything after it will be taken as file path.
 Put all options before passing this option.

-`-shop`              | This shows an info about the various options passed as arguments
-                       and how they are being treated behind the scene.
+`-shop`              | This shows an info about the various options passed as arguments and how they are being treated behind the scene.

-`-sim`               | This runs a simulation of rename instead of actual rename operation,
-                       and prints all kinds of available outputs. `-q` option won't have any effect if this option is passed.
+`-sim`               | This runs a simulation of rename instead of actual rename operation, prints all kinds of available outputs. `-q` option won't have any effect if this option is passed.

 <div id="technical-terms"></div>
 ##Technical Terms: